hexfellow/canopen_402_control_tutorial/README.md

 ### CANOpen

-CANOpen is being widely used in the industry, it seems complex at first glance, but it is actually very well designed.
+CANOpen is being widely used in the industry, it seems to be complex at first glance, but it is actually very well designed.

 Go check [https://www.csselectronics.com/pages/canopen-tutorial-simple-intro](https://www.csselectronics.com/pages/canopen-tutorial-simple-intro) for real quick start.